-Billing for one-on-one therapy and group therapy services can be tricky (so tricky you may need a bit of therapy yourself).
-You should never use one-on-one CPT codes if you’ve provided group therapy services, as doing so increases your risk of a Medicare audit.
-But what, exactly, are you allowed to bill?
+Billing for one-on-one therapy and group therapy services can be tricky—so tricky that you may need a bit of post-billing therapy yourself.
+But if there’s one thing that’s clear, it’s that you should never bill one-on-one CPT codes if you’ve provided group therapy services, as doing so increases your risk of a Medicare audit.
+So what, exactly, are you allowed to bill (and when)?
 How do you even know if you’ve provided one-on-one or group therapy?
 Why is Medicare so complicated?
-While I don’t have the answer to that last question, I can certainly touch on the first two.
-Let’s begin:
+While we don’t have the answer to that last question (sorry!), we can certainly touch on the first two.
+Let’s begin!

 - 8–22 minutes = 1 unit